How to Clear System Data on Mac

 Here’s how:

-7. MacKeeper will then work toward deleting the caches, files, and folders that you’ve asked it to remove.
+MacKeeper will delete the caches, files, and folders that you’ve asked it to remove—giving you a leaner, cleaner Mac.
 When the process has completed, you can return to whatever you were doing.

 What is System Data on Mac?

 System Data is a storage category that covers many essential functions on your Mac.
 The thing is your computer will group almost everything that doesn’t fit the other sections into this one.
-Some programs are helpful for operating different apps on your device, but you can decrease system storage on Mac by removing some not to worry about performance issues.
+Before you know it, your macOS System Data is huge.

 System Data appears whether you have a MacBook or iMac, and it covers each of the following: